Church of Our Lady, Copenhagen: History

-In September 1807, the cathedral was destroyed during the bombardment of Copenhagen by the British Royal Navy under Admiral James Gambier during the Napoleonic Wars.
-The British demanded the surrender of the Dano-Norwegian fleet and the city.
-The Danes refused, but with most of the army on the Schleswig-Holstein border, the city was nearly defenseless.
-For three days the fleet bombarded the city and coastal forts.
-Royal Navy gunners used the tower of church for range practice, setting it ablaze, which in turn burned the church to the ground, along with nearby sections of Copenhagen.
-Copenhagen surrendered and the fleet was turned over to the British.
+In September 1807, the cathedral was destroyed during the bombardment of Copenhagen by a British Royal Navy fleet under Admiral James Gambier during the Napoleonic Wars.
+The bombardment began after British demands for the city to surrender was rejected; Gambier's fleet bombarded Copenhagen itself and nearby coastal forts for three days.
+During the bombardment, British gunners used the cathedral's tower for range practice, setting it ablaze, which in turn burned the cathedral to the ground, along with nearby sections of Copenhagen.

 Denmark's finest architect, Christian Frederik Hansen, and the city magistrate redesigned the cathedral in the Neo-Classical style.
 Due to a lack of resources they incorporated elements of the surviving walls.
 The old surviving vaulting was blown up to make way for a church built in the new style.
 A pillared portico and a flat interior ceiling and simple classical lines are very different from the medieval church.
 The cornerstone was laid in 1817 and the work completed by Whitsun Day 1829.
 Bertel Thorvaldsen (1770–1844) was commissioned to decorate the interior with statues of Jesus Christ and the apostles; Judas Iscariot replaced by St. Paul.
 Other artists also contributed sculptures and paintings.
 Thorvaldsen carved and donated the modern font as a personal gift.

 The tower, based on the older medieval tower, became a controversial afterthought.
 The Neo-Classical style did not include towers, but citizens demanded and got a tower modeled on the older medieval tower.
 The tower is 60 meters high and contains four bells.
-"Stormklokken", cast in 1828 by Soren Hornhaver, is the heaviest bell in Denmark at 4 tons.
-The oldest bell in Denmark also hangs there cast in 1490 by Olug Kegge.
-It was transferred to Our Lady Church from Antvorskov Kloster.
-A third bell was cast in 1699 by Friderich Holtzmann.
-The fourth cast by Anker Heegaard in 1876.
+The oldest bell is cast in 1490 by Oluf Kegge.
+The next one was cast in 1699 by Friderich Holtzmann.
+The next one was cast in 1828 by Søren Hansen Hornhaver.
+The newest bell was cast in 1876 by Anker Heegaard.

-Our Lady Church was designated a Denmark's National Cathedral only in 1924.
-Its relatively recent cathedral status stems from the splitting of Zealand (Sjaelland) into two Lutheran dioceses in 1922.
+Our Lady Church was designated Denmark's National Cathedral in 1924.
+Its relatively recent cathedral status stems from the splitting of Zealand (Sjælland) into two Lutheran dioceses in 1922.

 Major renovation organized by Professor Vilhelm Wohlert (1920–2007) in 1977–79 removed various additions that had accrued in the interior of the church over the years.
 Marcussen & Søn built a new large central organ in 1995, with a choir organ added in 2002.
 The crypt has been converted into a museum which contains models of the various iterations of the building.